S3 method for class 'rma'

 optional vector, matrix, or data frame providing additional information about the studies that should be added to the plot.

-numeric vector to specify the horizontal position(s) of the variable(s) given via ilab.
+optional numeric vector to specify the horizontal position(s) of the variable(s) given via ilab

 optional character string to specify how the studies should be ordered.
 Can also be a variable based on which the studies will be ordered.
 See ‘Details’.

-optional vector to specify the rows (or more generally, the horizontal positions) for plotting the outcomes.
-Can also be a single value to specify the row (horizontal position) of the first outcome (the remaining outcomes are then plotted below this starting row).
+optional vector to specify the rows (or more generally, the positions) for plotting the outcomes.
+Can also be a single value to specify the row of the first outcome (the remaining outcomes are then plotted below this starting row).

-vertical expansion factor for confidence interval limits, arrows, and the symbol used to denote summary estimates.
-The default value of 1 should usually work okay.
-Can also be a vector of two numbers, the first for CI limits and arrows, the second for summary estimates.
-Can also be a vector of three numbers, the first for CI limits, the second for arrows, the third for summary estimates.
+vertical expansion factor for confidence interval limits, arrows, and the polygon.
+The default value of 1 should usually work fine.
+Can also be a vector of two numbers, the first for CI limits and arrows, the second for the polygon.
+Can also be a vector of three numbers, the first for CI limits, the second for arrows, the third for the polygon.
+Can also include a fourth element to adjust the height of the prediction interval/distribution when predstyle

 optional numeric value to specify the point sizes for the observed outcomes.
 If unspecified, the point sizes are a function of the model weights.
 Can also be a vector of values.